gbeckers/Darr/docs/rationale.rst

 trying to quickly read the data you worked on a few years ago without having the software at hand to do so.

-In many cases life as a scientist is a lot easier if data is stored in a way that is simple and self-explanatory.
-You want to be able to use the data without complications in different environments without having to install special libraries or having to look up things.
-You also want to share data without any hassle with your colleagues, who work with, say, R instead of Python.
+And the thing is, often your data just exists of (multi-dimensional) arrays of numbers with some metadata, which in itself does not have to be represented in a complex and cryptic way.
+Life as a scientist is a lot easier if such data were stored in a way that is simple and self-explanatory.
+This allows you and others to use the data without complications in different environments without having to install special libraries or having to look up things.
+It would also enable you to share data without any hassle with your colleagues, who work with, say, R instead of Python.
 Sometimes you want to try out an algorithm that someone wrote in Matlab, but you do not want to export large amounts of data into some different format, or even spend time on figuring out how to do this.
 Often, these things could be, and should be, simple and painless, but unfortunately they often are not (see this
 `blog by Cyrille Rossant <http://cyrille.rossant.net/moving-away-hdf5/>`__ that echos my own experiences).
-As a result, data that is difficult to read will be read less, which is an impediment to scientific progress.
+Data that is difficult to read will be read less, and, as a result, will be an impediment to scientific progress.
 This is why Darr was created.

 First objective of Darr